CLIMAAX/SNOW/Risk_workflow_description.md

-We utilized ERA5 data for computing the intense snowfall and blizzard indices.
-The Hazard map's annual probability is calculated using ERA5 datasets from 1991 to 2010.
+We utilized ERA5 and CORDEX data for computing the intense snowfall and blizzard indices.

-We downloaded the ERA5 single-level dataset using the CDS API from the Copernicus Climate Data Store.
+We downloaded the ERA5 and CORDEX data  using the CDS API from the Copernicus Climate Data Store.

 As there is no API available for downloading population data, we can utilize the Pooch library to download and unzip it.